Digital Bodies Consulting: Learning and Living in AR, VR, and AI

 Emory Craig

-Emory Craig is a writer, speaker, and consultant specializing in virtual reality (VR) and artificial intelligence (AI) with a rich background in art, new media, and higher education.
-A sought-after speaker at international conferences, he shares his unique insights on innovation and collaborates with universities, nonprofits, businesses, and international organizations to develop transformative initiatives in XR, AI, and digital ethics.
+Emory Craig is a writer, speaker, and consultant specializing in virtual reality (VR) and generative AI.
+With a rich background in art, new media, and higher education, he is a sought-after speaker at international conferences.
+Emory shares unique insights on innovation and collaborates with universities, nonprofits, businesses, and international organizations to develop transformative initiatives in XR, GenAI, and digital ethics.
 Passionate about harnessing the potential of cutting-edge technologies, he explores the ethical ramifications of blending the real with the virtual, sparking meaningful conversations about the future of human experience in an increasingly interconnected world.

 Related